istio/istio.io/content/docs/examples/advanced-gateways/egress-mongo/index.md

     deployment "ratings-v2" deleted
     {{< /text >}}

-## Conclusion
+## Understanding what happened

-In this blog post I demonstrated various options for MongoDB egress traffic control.
+In this example you tried various options for MongoDB egress traffic control.
 You can control the MongoDB egress traffic on a TCP or TLS level where applicable.
 In both TCP and TLS cases, you can direct the traffic from the sidecar proxies directly to the external MongoDB host, or direct the traffic through an egress gateway, according to your organization's security requirements.
 In the latter case, you can also decide to apply or disable mutual TLS